donkirkby/chess-kit/docs/rules.md

 checker.
 You may only add checkers of your own colour, and you may only add one to a piece that matches the card.

-Checkers cards change how many cards and checkers you have.
-If you play your own colour checker card, place one of your extra checkers in front of you.
-Then draw cards until you have the same number of cards as you have checkers in front of you.
-If you play your opponent's colour checker card, they have to return one of their checkers to the extra pile.
-It can come from in front of them or on the board.
-If they now have more cards than checkers in front of them, they must discard a card of their choice.

-If there are no pieces left on the board to match a card, it can match any of your pieces.
+If there are no pieces left on the board to match a card, it can match any piece of the matching colour.

 Play your card to a discard pile next to the draw pile, and shuffle the discard pile to make a new draw pile if it runs out.